Arkansas forces seven turnovers, beats Ole Miss 33-21

-Corral entered the game second in the league in yards passing and had thrown just one interception through three games for Ole Miss (1-3, 1-3).
-He threw two touchdown passes against the Razorbacks but had a season-low 200 yards in addition to his six picks.

-Linebacker Grant Morgan took Corral’s fifth interception 23 yards to the end zone for the game’s final score with 3:07 remaining.
-Hudson Clark’s third interception on Ole Miss’ ensuing drive sealed the game.
+Kiffin stuck with Corral and the sophomore nearly led a comeback.
+Corral threw for 200 yards and two scores, which came late in the third quarter and early in the fourth to pull within 20-14.

+But Arkansas’ sophomore Treylon Burks answered on the ensuing drive.
+Burks, who missed last week’s game at Auburn, caught a one-handed touchdown pass in the corner of the end zone.
+He managed to place one foot inside the end zone before falling out of bounds.

-Feleipe Franks was 21-of 34 passing for 244 yards with a touchdown and an interception for Arkansas.
+Burks finished with 11 catches for 137 yards and added another 46 yards rushing on four carries.
+Feleipe Franks was 21-of-34 passing for 244 yards with a touchdown and an interception for Arkansas.

-Jerrion Ealy ran for 112 yards and a touchdown on 23 carries for the Rebels.
+“The drive when it was 20-14 was huge,” Pittman said.
+“Treylon, what a great catch he had in the corner.
+What a wonderful catch, an outstanding catch he made.
+That drive was huge.”

+And while the fourth-down failures early stalled the Rebels, the conversions late kept them around.
+Ole Miss was 5 of 9 on such tries, including a 47-yard run off a fake punt.
+Later in that drive, Jerrion Ealy ran into the end zone from the 1 to make it 26-21.
+Ealy finished with 112 yards rushing on 23 carries.

 THE TAKEAWAY